mlabs-haskell/hydra-auction/doc/spec.md

   }
 ```

-If the auction is moved to the Hydra Head defined in the auction terms, then the standing bid state must be available on that L2 ledger, to allow the standing bid to be incremented by new bids submitted to the Hydra Head.
+If the auction is moved to the Hydra Head defined in the auction terms,
+then the standing bid state must be available on that L2 ledger,
+to allow the standing bid to be replaced
+by new bids submitted to the Hydra Head.

 On L1, the state of the auction is tracked in two phases: